UmassJin/Leetcode/Algorithm/Segment_Tree.md

             getsum_helper(segmentTree, mid+1, arr_e, qs, qe, index*2+2)

 # update arr[index] = value
+# Here we first update the arr[index] = value, calculate the diff
+# and then search in the segmenttree, note here we still pass the length of arrary
+# into the helper function
 def update(arr, segmentTree, index, value):
     if index < 0 or index > len(arr) - 1:
         return